A CPU in Lua

 Fetch operands

-In order to implement operands we need to introduce a new fetch function into our program:
+In order for our machine to do something a little more meaningful we need to implement operands.
+Let’s introduce a fetch function into our program:

 local fetch = function()